Preparation For AWS® – CWI® Examination

 Apply Online

-Prerequisites: Students must have successfully completed the HIWT Welding Technology & Blueprint Reading course, Gas Metal Arc Welding Basic course and Gas Tungsten Arc Welding Carbon Steel course.
+Prerequisites: Students must have successfully completed the HIWT Welding Technology & Blueprint Reading, Gas Metal Arc Welding Basic, and Gas Tungsten Arc Welding Carbon Steel courses.